damonto/damonto/README.md

 Hey, I'm Damon.
-I'm currently living in Chengdu, China.
+I'm currently live in Chengdu, China.
 A PHP/Go back-end developer, but sometimes I write front-end code as well .

 <!--
 **damonto/damonto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.